Best Quiet Fans Under 30 dB – Real Noise Comparison (2026)

 Our conclusion:

-Levoit 21 dB tower fan - Deserves 2nd place
+Levoit 21 dB Oscillating Tower Fan - Deserves 2nd place

 The Levoit is a little louder in direct comparison to the Brandson pedestal fan: 21dB (although you can hardly hear it) at the lowest level - this is almost exactly the manufacturer's specification of 20 dB and is one of the quietest models on the market.